metricswave/backend/content/collections/documentation/tracking.md

 id: f3552167-30d1-442f-8dc1-1bfbaa5c032a
 blueprint: documentation
 title: Tracking
-short_content: 'Here you can find how to track everything around your application with NotifyWave.'
+short_content: 'Here you can find how to track everything around your application with MetricsWave.'
 parent: c46aafa5-b49b-4019-a55d-2074ae56570d
 updated_by: 1
 updated_at: 1686501976
 ---

 - [Register your Traffic and Referrals](/documentation/analytics): start registering all your traffic and referrals to get basic insights about how people are using your product.
 - [Tracking custom Events](/documentation/tracking/events): You can log and register any custom event on your site as you want.
 Learn how to take advantage of custom events to find out how your application is used.
 - [Tracking deployments](/documentation/tracking/deployments): Log and event after a deploy and get stats about the version, the author and what's new on your server.

 ---